Proper Ehresmann semigroups: Special cases

 \begin{definition} (Partial multiactions) Let $T$ be a monoid and $X$ a non-empty set.
 Let ${\mathcal G}$ be a labelled directed graph with vertex set $X$ and edges labelled by elements of $T$ (see Definition \ref{def:labelled_graph_sets}).
 Suppose that for each $t\in T$ there is an edge in ${\mathcal G}$ labelled by $t$ and the following condition holds: \begin{enumerate} \item[(PM)] If $(x,t,y), (y,s,z)\in {\mathrm{E}}({\mathcal G})$ then $(x,ts,z)\in {\mathrm{E}}({\mathcal G})$. \end{enumerate} We define the edges $(x,t,y), (u,s,v)\in {\mathrm{E}}({\mathcal G})$ to be {\em composable} if $y=u$ in which case we put $(x,t,y)(y,s,z)=(x,ts,z)$.
 It is easy to verify this makes ${\mathcal G}$ a category with objects $X$ and arrows ${\mathrm{E}}({\mathcal G})$.
 We call it a {\em partial multiaction} of $T$ on $X$. \end{definition}

 The identity arrow of ${\mathcal G}$ at $x$ is $(x,1,x)$.
 We have ${\mathbf d}(x,t,y) = x$ and ${\mathbf r}(x,t,y) = y$.

-\begin{remark} If we define a partial multiaction of a semigroup $S$ on a set $X$ by (PM) then the Cauchy completion $C(S)$ \cite{L11} of a semigroup $S$ is an example of such a partial multiaction with $X=E(S)$. \end{remark}
+\begin{remark} Recall \cite{L11} that the {\em Cauchy completion} of a semigroup $S$ is the category with the composition rule $(e,s,f)(f,t,g)=(e, st,g)$.
+If we extend the definition of a partial multiaction from monoids to semigroups by requiring that (PM) holds, then $C(S)$ becomes an example of a partial multiaction of the semigroup $S$ with $X=E(S)$. \end{remark}

 Let us show that the notion of a partial multiaction of $T$ on $X$ subsumes those of both left and right partial actions of $T$ on $X$.
 Recall that a {\em right partial action of} $T$ on $X$ is a partially defined map $X\times T \to X$, $(x,t)\mapsto x\cdot t$, such that for every $t\in T$ there is $x\in X$ such that $x\cdot t$ is defined and: \begin{enumerate} [(i)] \item if $x\cdot s$ and $(x\cdot s)\cdot t$ are defined then $x\cdot st$ is defined and $(x\cdot s)\cdot t=x\cdot st$. \item for all $x\in X$ we have that $x\cdot 1$ is defined and $x\cdot 1 =x$. \end{enumerate} {\em Left partial actions} of $T$ on $X$ are defined dually.